Mashaido/evaluation-awareness-topology/README.md

 # evaluation-awareness-topology
-Detecting evaluation awareness in frontier models through non-linear structures in activation space, where linear probes are known to fail
+Detecting evaluation awareness in frontier models through non-linear structures in activation space, where linear probes are known to fail.

 # Beyond Linearity: Topological Signatures of Evaluation Awareness Under Adversarial Obfuscation